duckduckgo/duckduckgo-help-pages/_docs/privacy-pro/getting-started.md

 If you’re having issues activating your device, please make sure that you’re pasting the code within the time limit stated in the email, and that you’re requesting and entering the one-time passphrase in the same browser.

+## What if I did not receive the one-time passphrase email to access my subscription?

+If you did not receive the one-time passphrase email to activate your DuckDuckGo Privacy Pro subscription on a new device, please first confirm that you have added an email address to your subscription.
+This can be checked with the following steps.

+-   On mobile:
+    -   Open the DuckDuckGo app, then tap the three dot icon and then **Settings**.
+    -   In the Privacy Pro section of Settings, tap **Subscription Settings** > **Add to Another Device** > **Add Email**.
+    -   If you see your email address, you are ready to activate your subscription on another device.
+-   On desktop:
+    -   In the DuckDuckGo browser, click the three dots at the top-right and go to **Settings**.
+    -   Click **Privacy Pro** in the sidebar > **Add to Another Device** > **Add Email**.
+    -   If you see your email address, you are ready to activate your subscription on another device.

+If you still did not receive the one-time passphrase email, please check your junk or spam folders to ensure the email did not route there.
+Finally, try clicking **Resend**.

+Please let us know if you still have difficulty activating your subscription after taking those steps.

 ## Can I share my subscription with friends or family?

 We currently don’t offer a Privacy Pro family plan or support sharing a subscription with friends or family.